Have you ever wonder about sayings?

 · A baby will grow – yes indeed we do grow, in stages

 · Nothing stays the same forever – things change, we hope for the better

-· Things will change – it’s inevitable, a certainty, we hope for the better
+· Things will change – it’s inevitable, and a certainty

 · Every situation will never continue to be the same – change happens, we must be receptive and adaptable,